Excellent Options will host its 1st Annual Fundraising Gala on Saturday, April 25, 2015 at 1757 ..

 The most influential and effective person in a child's life in the education realm is the teacher.
 Administrators, counselors, and central office personnel can only recommend, train, educate or discipline.
 Teachers have the power to transform lives; it is called unconditional acceptance and high expectations.
 Many of our minority students cry out for these two issues.
 It appears to be the central theme in most of my conversations with minority students, particularly, African American males.

 Therefore, it is crucial that we make the impact where we can.
 It is in the school environment.
 Our teachers, administrators and others must be educated on the issues surrounding diversity and differentiate their teaching styles.
 A style that works for one student may not be conducive for another.
 It is not up to them to "get it."
-It is up to us to "give it."
+It is up to educators to "give it."

 - Gabrielle Carpenter, President